Muscat Governorate

 Muscat (محافظة مسقط) is a governorate of the Sultanate of Oman.
 Its provincial capital is Muscat, which is the largest city and only metropolis of Oman.
 Muscat Governorate, commonly referred to as Muscat City, is the seat of government and contains Oman's first cruise and cargo port and oil port.
-Its population reached 1,288,330 as of May 2015.
+It had a population of 1,302,440 in July 2020.

+The current Governor of Muscat is Bilarab bin Haitham.

 Provinces

 Muscat Governorate consists of six provinces (wilayat):